racket/racket7/racket/src/cs/README.txt

  passed on to Chez Scheme.

+Development mode:

+ If you make changes to file in "core", you should turn off `[CORE_]UNSAFE_COMP` in the makefile.

 Status and thoughts on various Racket subsystems:

  * Applicable structs work by adding an indirection to each function